patrick-kidger/jaxtyping/API.md

 The shape should be a string of space-separated symbols, such as "a b c d".
 Each symbol can be either an:
 - `int`: fixed-size axis, e.g. `f32["28 28"]`.
 - `str`: variable-size axis, e.g. `f32["channels"]`.
+- A symbolic expression (without spaces!) in terms of other variable-size axes, e.g. `def remove_last(x: f32["dim"]) -> f32["dim-1"]`.

-When calling a function, variable-size axes will be matched up across all arguments and checked for consistency.
+When calling a function, variable-size axes and symbolic axes will be matched up across all arguments and checked for consistency.
 (See [runtime type checking](#runtime-type-checking) below.)

 In addition some modifiers can be applied:
 - Prepend `*` to a dimension to indicate that it can match multiple axes, e.g. `f32["*batch c h w"]` will match zero or more batch axes.